marcelodsoliveira/marcelodsoliveira/README.md

 ## Hi, i'm Marcelo Oliveira!
 Welcome to my github.

 - 🔭 I’m currently working with DevOps at Hospital de Clínicas - Unicamp
-- 🌱 I’m currently learning about Web and Mobile Development.
+- 🌱 I’m currently learning about DevOps, Web and Mobile Development.
 - 👯 I’m looking to collaborate with some opensource project

 <div align="center">